pneuma-aftab/flight-crawler-template/README.md

 }'
 ```

-Make sure to pass the debug flag while testing
+Make sure to pass the debug flag while testing.
+Also for testing no need to change every field just changing the iataCode and fromDate field is enough

 ## 🤝 Contributing